 Q: Why do you always allocate to large and small cap stocks but never mention the mid-cap tier?
 What is your reasoning for the omission of this capitalizationsize tier from your recommendations?

 Q: There has been a change at Vanguard that changes our status on the Developed Markets Fund.
 The question I have been getting is: What do you recommend now that the Vanguard Developed Markets Fund is closed?

-Q: i recently read some of your articles and noted the Fidelity buy and hold ETF portfolios.
-How often do you update those portfolios?
+Q: How often do you update those portfolios?

 Q: Thank you so much for your MarketWatch article about “The Ultimate Buy & Hold Strategy”.
 I was wondering: Should I wait for a pull-back in the market before switching our retirement funds to your strategy?

 Q: What should I do now with the market being so high?

 Q: What is the differences between Index Funds and ETFs?
 The strengths and weaknesses of each?
 And in particular, how should people go about choosing one over the other?

 Q:Good article, I like the small value stock analysis and comparison to other ways of investing in stock.
 What is the best strategy to avoid market loss and invest defensively?